dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 Index.html
 1. We are using script tags to import the model Index.js
-1. Accessing web cam
+1. Accessing web cam (start)
-2. Loading model
+2. Loading model (load)
-3. Running detection through video feed(webcam)
+3. Running detection through webcam feed (detect)
-4. displaying it on the canvas
+4. displaying it on the canvas (move your mouse to the video element)